mattbierner/js-hashtrie-benchmark/README.md

 ### Interesting Notes
 * HAMT, HAMT+, and Immutable are the three fasted implementations.
 * These three library also perform well as the map size gets very large.
 It only costs ~6x as much to put an element into a HAMT map with 100000 entries as it does to put one into a HAMT map with 10 entries.
 * The immutability through copying used for Object and Map is too slow to use for larger objects.
 Their memory usage is likely much higher as well.
 * Hashtrie's sparse array storage is a [major performance hit](http://jsperf.com/sparse-array-reduce-overhead) for folds as neither `reduce` or `splice` show good performance for sparse arrays.
 * Both Mori and Immutable are more complete data structure libraries.
 This should be considered when selecting an immutable map implementation.
-* Mori and Immutable both can check the size of a map in constant time.
+* Mori, Immutable, and Hamt+ can check the size of a map in constant time.
-* HAMT's use of iterators for some operations results in some overhead in these artificial benchmarks.
+* Hamt's use of iterators for some operations results in some overhead in these artificial benchmarks.
 You can see this in the `keys` test where the `fold` based implementation of `keys` is faster then `Array.from(k.keys())`
 * HAMT is the fastest choice for `fold` style, accumulation operations such as sum.
-* Native `Map` is fastest for transient operations, but `Immutable` is the best of the libraries when transient operations are used only some of the time.
+* Native `Map` is fastest for transient operations, but `Immutable` or `Hamt+` perform best of these libraries performance when a mix of transient and non-transient operations are used.
+* Hamt+ does have a small amount of overhead compared to regular Hamt, but performs much better when transient mutation can be used.

 ```
 hashtrie - 0.2.2